ExpressenAB/exp-containership/Quickstart.md

 $ npm run xpr:open
 ```

 This will figure out the ip adress and port of your dockerized app and open it up in a new tab in your browser.
-Try it,
-you'll like it!

 ##### ... or get a shell and do whatever you like